henry-burgess/clumsycode/content/blog/building-and-testing-online-gorilla-experiments-locally/index.md

 Finally, the entire process has been simplified and streamlined, making use of modern development tools.
 The use of these tools has made it possible to create experiments that run both locally and on Gorilla.
 These tools have opened online experimentation to an enormous collection of open-source libraries that will hopefully lead to exciting and adventurous online experiments being created in the future.

 I would appreciate any feedback that more experienced web developers may have on this project!
 I am somewhat new to web development, so any testing would be much-appreciated also.

+## Corrections and Updates

+### Update 27 November 2021

+You’ll see in most of the code snippets that interact with Gorilla or jsPsych, I make use of inline `require()` statements.
+This is not a good idea, and I have learnt otherwise recently.
+Fortunately it is an easy adjustment to make, simply substitute the `require()` statements for identical `import ...` statements at the top of the file.
+If you had been following along anyway, you should have included `import 'jspsych/jspsych'`.
+It is simply a matter of `import`-ing rather than `require()`-ing.

+I have updated the code snippets accordingly.